 Please contact the Health Center if you need a Sharps container for your medical needs.

 Lofts (other than those obtained through Drake University), paneling and wooden constructions are not permitted in residence hall rooms for fire safety reasons.
 Lofts violate City of Des Moines building code.
-Beds placed on concrete blocks may be no higher than 24 inches from the floor.

 At the end of the semester either at Winter break or at the end of the school year, residents should vacate their residence hall room twenty-four (24) hours after their last scheduled exam.
 Appropriate preparations should be made to adhere to this policy.